sheisgracious/sheisgracious/README.md

 # 👋 Hi there!
 I'm Gracious!

+A little about me:
-🎓 Computer Science major at Boston University, minoring in Hospitality Administration
+- Computer Science major at Boston University, minoring in Hospitality Administration
-🔧 QA Automation Intern @ Apple | Builder of human-centered tools
+- QA Automation Intern @ Apple
-🎯 Passionate about testing systems, innovation, and creating tech with impact
+AI/ML Fellow @ Break Through Tech MIT
+- Interested in improving system quality, experience innovation, and inclusive technology Honarary mention: I have a passion for music!

 ---

-I’m a Computer Science student with experience in QA and Full Stack Development, focused on building reliable systems and contributing to collaborative, well-supported teams.
-I’ve worked on creating automated testing infrastructure, documenting processes for future developers, and navigating technical communication across diverse roles.
-Outside of tech, I love music and entrepreneurship.
+I’ve worked on creating automated testing infrastructure including frameworks for accessibility testing, documenting processes for future developers, and navigating technical communication across diverse teams.
+I am currently also an AIML fellow at Break Through Tech MIT, delving into my interest and curiosity in machine learning models.
+Outside of tech, I'm a musician and entrepreneur.

 ---

-## 🚀 Favorite Project: **Website for iWEP Group**
+## Favorite Project: **Website for iWEP Group**
-Built a home website for my mother's women's group which I enjoyed.
+Built a full-stack website for my mother's women's group.
 **Tools:** Python, Flask, MongoDB, Docker
 **Link:** [See it on GitHub](https://github.com/sheisgracious/iwep-website)

 ---

-## 🛠 Tech Stack
+## Tech Stack

-**Languages & Scripting:** Python, JavaScript, Swift
+**Languages & Scripting: ** Python, JavaScript, Swift, HTML/CSS
 **Tools:** Git, GitHub, Flask, Figma
 **Frameworks & Testing:** XCTest, REST APIs
 **DevOps:** GitHub Actions, CLI tools

 ---

-## ✨ Fun Facts
+## Fun Facts

-- ✈️ Big on travel- trying to visit each state
+- ✈️ Big on travel- in the process of visiting each state!
 - 🎶 Always coding to Afrobeat

 ---